amartincolby/Rust-Quick-Guide/README.md

     let random = Some(rand::random::<bool>());
     while let Some(true) = random {
         println!("It's true!")
     }

+    /* Just as Option has syntax shorthand, so does Result.
+Instead of having to chain `match` expressions, a call that could return an `Err()` can simply have ? appended to it.
+In the below, both `result` and `another_result` can return errors.
+Chaining matches results in deeply nested pyramids almost like the old "Callback Hell" of JavaScript.
+With the `?`, if the error occurs, the function simply returns that error.
+Think of this like shorthand for a try/catch block. */

+    fn check_result() -> TestResult {
+        let result: i32 = generate_result()?;
+        let another_result: i32 = generate_result()?;

+        Ok(result + another_result)
+    }

     /* The real power of pattern matching comes from more complex scenarios. */